revolunet/angular-google-analytics/README.md

   // Activate reading custom tracking urls from $routeProvider config (default is false)
   // This is more flexible than using RegExp and easier to maintain for multiple parameters.
   // It also reduces tracked pages to routes defined in the $routeProvider and therefor reduces
   // bounce rate created by redirects.
+You can also exclude certain routes from tracking by
-  AnalyticsProvider.readFromRoute(true);
+  // adding 'dontTrack' property AnalyticsProvider.readFromRoute(true);
   // Add custom routes to the $routeProvider like this
   $routeProvider